GHROTIC/art-book-next-retrogirls-es/README.md

 * Currently supports 4:3 screen ratios on PlumOS, TheRA & ArkOS.
 Knulli version supports 4:3 and 16:9 screen ratios.
 * Original Art removed to reduce bloat and new default images added for resolutions up to from 480p to 1080p, depending on OS.
 * Extremely old and/or obscure systems will have a default image due to the difficulty in finding art that represents it.
-The Image Mask to create additional images will eventually be included with all distributions if you would like to add your own system artwork.
+The Image Mask to create additional images will eventually be included with all distributions, in case you would like to add your own system artwork.

 #### Media Scraping: